-A spatial network model for pedestrians shall mainly cover the passages in outdoor public space such as roads, parks, squares, and pedestrian decks.
+A spatial network model for pedestrians shall cover the passages in outdoor public space such as roads, parks, squares, and pedestrian decks, and passages in indoor space such as underground shopping arcades and station premises.

-This Specification mainly defines the pedestrian routes in outdoor public space.
+This Specification covers the passages in outdoor public space and the pedestrian routes in indoor space.
 A spatial network model for pedestrians may be developed by giving priority to passages that are frequently used by aged and disabled persons.
 For example, data may be developed in a phased manner by giving priority to routes in a priority area for wheelchair accessibility development or routes in a tourist spot.